 Corporate governance in a narrow sense addresses the fundamental microeconomic issue of how the managers of the firm are induced by banks, equity markets, or other mechanisms to act in the best interests of its shareholders and hence to maximize the discounted present value of the firm.
 In a wider sense, corporate governance can or should address a whole host of issues for multiple stakeholders--- ranging from efficiency and equity to the promotion of economic and political freedom.
-What are the key issues in corporate governance in the crisis-affected East Asian economies?1
+Recently, Iwai(1999) has created a framework distinguishing between the realist and nominalist approaches that can address many of the larger questions and meta-questions about corporate governance.